-If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to , or % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to , or % of the aggregate number of shares of common stock outstanding after this offering.
-The total consideration paid by our existing stockholders and he winvestors would be \$, or %, and the total consideration paid by our existing stockholders and new investors would be \$, or % and the total consideration paid by our existing stockholders and new investors would be \$, or % and the total consideration paid by our existing stockholders and new investors would be \$, or % and the total consideration paid by our existing stockholders and new investors would be \$, or % and the total consideration paid by our existing stockholders and new investors would be \$, or % and \$, respectively.
+If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to , or % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to , or % of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to , or % of the aggregate number of shares of common stock outstanding after this offering.
+The total consideration paid by our existing stockholders would be \$, or %, and the total consideration paid by our new investors would be \$, or % and the average price per share paid by our existing stockholders and new investors would be \$ and \$, respectively.

 To the extent that any outstanding options and warrants to purchase shares of our common stock are exercised, investors in this offering will experience further dilution.
 The table below sets forth the matters described with respect to the table above and assumes the exercise of all options and warrants outstanding or exercisable as of March 31, 2010.
 Assuming such exercise, the total number of shares purchased would be increased as a result of the additional shares underlying the options and warrants being issued.
 Therefore the percentage of shares purchased by the existing stockholders and new investors relative to all three groups would be decreased.
-Similarly, as a result of the option and warrant exercises, the total consideration would have the effect of decreasing the percentage of total consideration paid by the existing stockholders and new investors relative to all three groups.
+Similarly, as a result of the option and warrant exercises, the total consideration to be received by us would be increased because of the additional cash received by us from option and warrant exercises.
+Such increase in total consideration would have the effect of decreasing the percentage of total consideration paid by the existing stockholders and new investors relative to all three groups.
 The average price per share for the existing stockholders and new investors would remain unchanged.

-Shares Purchase d Total Considera tion Average Price Per
+Shar Purcha Total Consideration Average Price Per

 Number % Amount % Share

-(In million s, except share ar nd % data)
+(In millio ns, except share an nd % data)

 Existing stockholders % \$ % \$

 New investors(1)

 Option and warrant holders(2)

 Total % \$ % \$